 The Nomination Committee represents Boliden's shareholders and is tasked with preparing and presenting proposals for resolutions that Boliden's shareholders vote on at the Annual General Meeting.
-The proposals relate to the number and election of Board Members, election of the Chairman of the Board, fees payable to members of the Board and its Committees, election of and fees payable to the company's auditors, and to the process and the criteria that shall govern the appointment of the members of the Nomination Committee ahead of the next Annual General Meeting.
+The proposals relate to the number and election of Board Members, election of the Chairman of the Board, fees payable to members of the Board and its Committees, election of and fees payable to the company's auditors, and to the process and the criteria that shall govern the appointment of the members of the Nomination Committee.

 The focus of the Nomination Committee's work is on ensuring that the company's Board of Directors comprises Members who, collectively, possess the knowledge and experience that corresponds to the standards that Boliden's shareholders require of the company's most senior governing body.
 The Chairman of the Board accordingly presents the Nomination Committee with the evaluation conducted of the work of the Board and the individual Members during the past year as part of the process of drafting proposals for Board Members.
 The Company President also presents Boliden's operations and future orientation.
 The Nomination Committee is also afforded the opportunity to meet Members of the Board.
 The Nomination Committee, assisted by the Audit Committee, also drafts proposals for the election of auditors.
 Shareholders can submit proposals to the Nomination Committee in accordance with the instructions presented on Boliden's website.
 The Annual General Meeting passes resolutions on the principles governing the appointment and duties of the Nomination Committee.
 The Nomination Committee shall, in accordance with the Instructions for the Nomination Committee, comprise a minimum of five and a maximum of seven members.
 Five members shall be elected at the Annual General Meeting, of whom three shall represent the biggest shareholders and one the smaller shareholders, and one of whom shall be the Chairman of the Board.
 The Nomination Committee may, in order better to reflect the shareholder structure in the event of changes in ownership, offer places on the Committee to other larger shareholders.
 The Nomination Committee appoints its own Chairman and works in the best interests of all shareholders.
 The members of the Nomination Committee receive no remuneration for their work.

-The work of the Nomination Committee in 2017
+The work of the Nomination Committee in 2018

-Jan Andersson (Swedbank Robur fonder), Lars Erik Forsgårdh, Ola Peter Gjessing (Norges Bank Investment Management), Anders Oscarsson (AMF) and Anders Ullberg (Chairman of the Board) were elected to the Nomination Committee at the 2017 Annual General Meeting.
-In November, the Chairman of the Board convened the members of the Committee, at which time the Nomination Committee, in accordance with its mandate and in order to better reflect the shareholder structure, resolved to appoint an additional member, Hans Ek (SEB Investment Management).
+Jan Andersson (Swedbank Robur fonder), Lars Erik Forsgårdh, Ola Peter Gjessing (Norges Bank Investment Management), Anders Oscarsson (AMF) and Anders Ullberg (Chairman of the Board) were elected to the Nomination Committee at the 2018 Annual General Meeting.
+In

+November, the Chairman of the Board convened the Committee members, at which time the Nomination Committee, in accordance with its mandate and in order to better reflect the shareholder structure, resolved to appoint an additional member, Tommi Saukkoriipi (SEB Investment Management).
 Jan Andersson was appointed Chairman of the Nomination Committee.
 The current composition of the Nomination Committee is also shown on Boliden's website.
-The Nomination Committee has met twice prior to the 2018 Annual General Meeting and has also had telephone contacts with and held meetings with Members of the Board.
+The Nomination Committee has met three times prior to the 2019 Annual General Meeting, and has at the same time also met with two of the Members of the Board and the President.
+The Committee has also had telephone contacts.
 These contacts afford the Nomination Committee a good opportunity to form an opinion of the way in which the Chairman of the Board and the individual Members of the Board view the work of the Board, of the executive management, and of the way in which they view Boliden's operations and the challenges faced by the company in the next few years.